-The Paradox member, where exposed, consists largely of cellular and earthly gypsum and minor amounts of limestone, black shale, and sandstone.
-At depth, more than half the formation is rock salt.
-All known surface occurrences of the Paradox are intrusive, and the beds are complexly folded and contorted.
-The true, undisturbed thickness of the member is not known, but a well, drilled in the center of Paradox Valley a short distance southeast of the Davis Mesa quadrangle, penetrated over 10,800 feet of intrusive beds without reaching pre-Paradox strata.
+The Paradox member, where exposed, consists largely of cellular and earthy gypsum and minor amounts of limestone, sandstone, and black shale.
+At depth more than half the member is rock salt.
+All known surface occurrences of the Paradox are intrusive, and the beds are completely folded and contorted.
+The true, undisturbed thickness of the member is not known, but a well drilled in the center of Paradox Valley in the northwest corner of the quadrangle penetrated over 10,800 feet of intrusive beds without reaching pre-Paradox rocks.
 Baker (1933, p.
 17-18) and Dane (1935, p.
-27-29) assigned the Paradox to the lower Pennsylvanian.
+27-29) assigned the Paradox beds to the lower Pennsylvanian.